tribesthatmaybe/tribesthatmaybe.github.io/pages/playing.md

 Due to the variety of mods included in this pack you do need a very fresh version of Java installed.
 This involves going to the sketchy-looking-but-totally-legit [java dot com](https://www.java.com/) website and installing the latest for your platform.

 If you find anything that either doesn't work, or does not work as expected, please open an [issue on Github](https://github.com/tribesthatmaybe/modpack/issues).
+You can also pop into the `#general` channel in our [discord](https://discord.gg/f8Y9x8m) server.

 # Client Installation